stef-k/gosimple/README.md

 A Go/Beego project used as a starting point for web applications.
 The main goal is to use a JavaScript framework to implement application's views, with as few as possible server rendered templates from `views` directory.
+If you want to work with Beego's server side static templates, just remove the `client` directory and modify the `index.html` template.

 ## Features